dart-backend/angel3-guide/guides/controllers.md

 ## Controllers

-Angel has built-in support for controllers.
+Angel3 has built-in support for controllers.
 This is yet another way to define routes in a manageable group, and can be leveraged to structure your application in the [MVC](https://en.wikipedia.org/wiki/Model–view–controller) format.
 You can also use the [`group()`](basic-routing.md#route-groups) method of any [`Router`](https://pub.dev/documentation/angel3_route/latest/angel3_route/Router-class.html).

 The metadata on controller classes is processed via reflection _only once_, at startup.
 Do not believe that your controllers will be crippled by reflection during request handling, because that possibility is eliminated by [pre-injecting dependencies](dependency-injection.md).